Jprost/ADA-Proj-18/README.md

    * Tweet activity is represented as the number of tweet per day.
    * We try to find events related to strong tweet acitvity (by googling).
    * Election polls data are also cleaned.
 Focus was given on adjusted polls (rather than raw polls).
 As the data collected different polls per day (from different pollster), we average them by day.
 To smooth the graph of approval over time, we perform a rolling-mean over a week.
    * Tweet activity, polls and polls variation are ploted (together and in scatter plots) to get insight in the realtion they might have.
-This is done for election and presidency time.
+This is done for election and presidency time.<br>
+For now, we have no corelation.
    * Word analysis: the tweets are cleaned.
 Frequent words and hastags for both categories are extracted.
 A Word2Vec model is build to represent words as "concepts".
 Unfortunately, plotting words space on 2D (after PCA) does not enable to observe clear cleasters.
 But the model works well, as it can get similar words togethers.
 The tweets are then represented in the words space (clusters cannot be observed).
 A first draft of a classifier is done.

 **To do:**:
-  * express the popularity of tweet (acccount for number of followers and retweets ?)
-  * Explore correlation popularity vs polls
-  * explore differnet time-shift for the correlation (to confim that there are no correlations)
+  * explore different time-shift for the correlation (to confim that there are no correlations).
-  * improve the classifier

-**
+  * Try different variables that could correlate with the polls.
+  * Focus more on the hastags.
+We are building a list of key events that happened during the campaign/ Trump presidency.
+  * Try to find a discriminative dimensions in the Word2Vec space that could differentiate Right vs Left trolls.

 # Questions for TAs